Hydrospheredata/hydro-serving-example/README.md

-# Hydrosphere serving examples
+# Hydrosphere examples

 This repo contains demo scenarios and pre-trained models to show Hydrosphere capabilities.

-Consult [documentation](https://docs.hydrosphere.io) for more information about the platform.

-## Data Management
+## Data and artifacts management

 Some models contain dataset or artifacts for training and testing purposes.
 Those artifacts are managed by [dvc](https://github.com/iterative/dvc).

-To load data you have to:
+To load data follow below steps.
 - Install `dvc` package.
    ```sh
    pip install dvc